Romania

 Background

-Romania’s record on implementing judgments by the European Court of Human Rights (ECtHR) was among the poorest in the EU, according to the European Implementation Network and Democracy Reporting International.
+Romania’s record on implementing judgments by the European Court of Human Rights (ECtHR) remained the poorest in the EU, according to the European Implementation Network and Democracy Reporting International.

 Freedom of expression and assembly